simon-ritchie/apysc/docstring_markdowns/apysc/_lint_and_doc/docstring_util.md

 ## `_append_br_tag_and_replace_symbol_if_first_char_is_hyphen` function docstring

-Append a break tag and replace the hypen symbol if the first character is the hypen symbol.<hr>
+Append a break tag and replace the hyphen symbol if the first character is the hyphen symbol.<hr>

 **[Parameters]**